bduggan/raku-terminal-ui/lib/Terminal/UI.md

 ## NAME

-Terminal::UI -- A framework for making terminal based user interfaces
+Terminal::UI -- A framework for building terminal interfaces

 ## DESCRIPTION

-Terminal::UI is a framework for generating user interfaces in the terminal.
+Terminal::UI is a framework for building user interfaces in the terminal.

-It provides building blocks for layouts of scrolling text in the screen, and borders to divide up the screen.
-It also provides keyboard input routines.

-At a high level: a screen has frames, which have panes.
-These are represented by Terminal::UI::Screen, ::Frame, and ::Pane classes.
-Input comes from via Terminal::UI::Input.

-The UI class exports these classes, and also provide convenient routines for manipulating them.
+This class provides routines for manipulating:

+* a screen: the top level object representing the screen

+* frames: borders around content

+* panes: scrolling regions with content

+* style: a global style

+* input: input routines

+These are documented in Terminal::UI::Screen, Frame, Pane, Style, and Input respectively.

 ### ATTRIBUTES